iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 ```

 ### Keyloads
 Keyload messages are used as an access control mechanism for a branch.
 A random key is generated and masked within the message using the public keys or pre-shared keys included in them.
 This allows the author to specify which subscribers have access to which branches.
-There are 2 ways to send a keyload:
+There are two ways to send a keyload:
-1. `send_keyload(&Address, &Vec<PskId>, &Vec<PublicKey>)` - In this function you need to specify:
-    - The message link that the keyload message will be attached to (for generating new branches, this should be the Announce message).
-    - A slice containing the `PskId`'s of the pre-shared keys to grant access.
-    - A slice containing the `ed25519::PublicKey`'s of each subscriber to grant access.
+- Send a keyload including specific pre-shared keys or subscriber public keys.
-2. `send_keyload_for_everyone(&Address)` - In this function you only need to specify the message link that the keyload will be attaching to.
-The keyload will be sent including all stored pre-shared keys and all stored subscriber public keys.
+- Send a keyload including all pre-shared keys and subscriber public keys known to the author.

 Example:
 ```
-// Send keyload for everyone (starting a new branch) author.send_keyload_for_everyone(&ann_link).await?;

-// Send keyload including pre-shared key 2 author.send_keyload(&ann_link, &vec![psk_id_2], &vec![]).await?;
+// Send keyload including pre-shared key let psk = psk_from_seed("KEY_SEED".as_bytes());
+let psk_id = pskid_from_psk(&psk);
+author.store_psk(psk_id, psk)?;
+author.send_keyload(&ann_link, &vec![psk_id.into()]).await?;

-// Send keyload for subscriber 3
+// Send keyload for subscriber author.send_keyload(&ann_link, &vec![subscriber_public_key.into()]).await?;

-author.send_keyload(&ann_link, &vec![], &vec![sub_3_pub_key]).await?;
+// Send keyload for everyone
+author.send_keyload_for_everyone(&ann_link).await?;
 ```

 ### Pre-shared keys
-As an alternative to subscribing via public key exchange, an author may specify access control through the use of a Pre-Shared Key (PSK).
+As an alternative to subscribing via public key exchange using subscribe messages, an author may specify access control through the use of a pre-shared key (PSK).
 A PSK is a 32 byte array containing a secret key, shared outside of the Streams instance, that can be used to specify access through a keyload message.
 If an author issues a keyload with a PSK included, and a subscriber reads this message with the same PSK stored within itself, then the subscriber can participate in the proceeding branch without being subscribed to the channel.

 Example:
 ```
+use iota_streams::app_channels::api::{psk_from_seed, pskid_from_psk};
+use rand::Rng;

-// Create a random key and make the PSK from it let key = rand::thread_rng().gen::<[u8; 32]>();
+// Create a random key
+let key_seed = rand::thread_rng().gen::<[u8; 32]>();
-let psk = iota_streams::core::psk::Psk::clone_from_slice(&key);
+let psk = psk_from_seed(&key);
+let pskid = pskid_from_psk(&psk);

-// Store the psk and retrieve the `PskId` let psk_id = author.store_psk(psk.clone());
+// Store the PSK in the author author.store_psk(pskid, psk)?;

-// Create a keyload with the PSK included let keyload_link = author.send_keyload(&prev_msg_link, &vec![psk_id], &vec![]).await?;
+// Create a keyload with the PSK included let keyload_link = author.send_keyload(&ann_link, &vec![psk_id.into()]).await?;

-// Store the same PSK in the subscriber let _sub_psk_id = subscriber.store_psk(psk);
+// Store the same PSK in the subscriber subscriber.store_psk(pskid, psk);

 // Process keyload message from subscriber end subscriber.receive_keyload(&keyload_link).await?;